TubercularOx/darkhaunter/laughter.md

 Deflect Harm is a spell unique to Call of Cthulhu that the Hunting Horror has as an at-will Spell-Like Ability, which removes it from the dramatic limitations associated with casting a Call of Cthulhu spell directly:

-You deflect a number of successful incoming physical attacks equal to your level, although each attack you deflect causes you to take 2 points of temporary Intelligence damage.
+> You deflect a number of successful incoming physical attacks equal to your level, although each attack you deflect causes you to take 2 points of temporary Intelligence damage.
 All attacks deflected must occur before your next action.

 While the spell only lasts for an action, it does require Concentration during that action to use it.
 In this scene, we see the Monster in the Dark sorting out its thoughts.
 Rich often presents concentration subtly rather than explicitly, and based on how it is handled in other instances, it is reasonable to infer that a creature visibly engaged in thought could also be maintaining a magical shield that gives it space to think.

 The 20% miss chance from darkness and a miss or two from its AC help limit the Intelligence damage it takes.
-Even in an unfavorable scenario, the Hunting Horror's 17 Intelligence is enough to absorb the maximum possible 10 damage and remain functional.
+Even in an unfavorable scenario, the Hunting Horror's 17 Intelligence is enough to absorb the maximum possible 10 Int damage and remain functional.

 However, temporary Intelligence damage may still have lingering effects.
 Later in the same scene, the Monster in the Dark complains of being "really tired all of a sudden."
 Much later, in the Escape scene, the Monster in the Dark falls asleep after casting a spell that deals both Intelligence and Wisdom ability damage.
 Although it's not definitive, this pattern suggests that Rich may be using fatigue as a way to represent the effects of ability damage from Call of Cthulhu spells.